-If your organization requires using email for bug reporting and feedback—Zapier is the way to go.
+If your organization requires using email for bug reporting and feedback—you can use an automation tool like Zapier.

-But if you’re just looking to get your client feedback into Jira and save time on email management, try a visual feedback widget instead.
+But if you’re just looking to get your client feedback into Jira and save time on email management, try a visual feedback widget—like Marker.io—instead.